 How can I reduce running costs over Christmas?

-Thanks to new technical advances and the greater need for energy efficiency, the latest Christmas lights are much more economical to run.
+Thanks to new technical advances and the greater need use less electricity, the latest energy-efficient Christmas lights are much more economical to run.
 Practically all contemporary lights feature LEDs (Light Emitting Diodes) which are low voltage, give out a crisp bright light and last way longer than a traditional incandescent filament bulb.
 Featuring an electrical circuit that passes across a microchip, these lights use 80-90% less power than a filament lamp.

 Made from tiny components, they can be used to form intricate designs that look far more elegant than those on offer just a few years ago.
 They also remain cool to the touch so are safer to use around children and animals, and the plastic cases are more durable than trad glass.